COVID-19 and the Future of American Business for 2020 and Beyond

 Challenge: Communicate, Communicate, and Communicate

-Communication—how, what, and when is a more significant hurdle.
+Communication — how, what, and when — is a more significant hurdle.
 Many CEOs admit they were underprepared for the level, the needed consistency, and the new mediums required for communicating during this crisis.
 The resulting lack of communication caused fear with employees, decreased productivity, and reduced engagement.
-It also created concern from customers who did now know if companies could still meet their needs, were safe, or even still in business.
+It also created concern from customers who did not know if companies could still meet their needs, were safe, or even still in business.

 Opportunity: CEOs who prioritize communication are far more likely to have a more engaged team and a more loyal customer base.
 The best CEOs and leaders understand that their employees and customers can handle bad news.
 What they cannot handle is no news.
 The best strategy is transparency.
 Be open and honest about where your company is doing well, what the challenges are, and how your employees can help.